 While Au Naturel looks like a warm pink in the jar, once on the skin the color doesn’t show up, making it a great pick for all skin tones.
 I like using this one for just a subtle highlight over my cheekbones, nose, and lids.
 You can use the product over your entire face, but I personally don’t think I would ever wear it this way due to how thick it can feel.
 The other two colors are Tawny, a deep red-toned hue, and Dusty Rose, a warm pink, both of which can be used as blush or really anywhere you want to add some color.

 At $38, this isn’t the most affordable product.
-But I think there is something special about the Miracle Balm and the way it gives off a no-makeup, makeup look.
+But I think there is something special about the Miracle Balm and the way it gives off a no-makeup makeup look.
 That makes it worth it if you have room in your budget to treat yourself.
-It’s unique, too—there aren’t any products exactly like this one if you’re looking for a more reasonable dupe.
+It’s unique, too—there aren’t many products exactly like this one if you’re looking for a more reasonable dupe.

-Danessa Myricks Beauty Dew Wet Hydrating and Highlighting Balm ($22): This product offers a similar balmy highlight to Miracle Balm but with a more shimmery look.
-It’s available in 3 colors, and while less expensive you’ll also get way less product.
+Danessa Myricks Beauty Dew Wet Hydrating and Highlighting Balm ($22): This product offers a similar balmy highlight to Miracle Balm but with shimmer.
+It’s available in three colors, and while it's less expensive you’ll also get way less product.

 Tower 28 Beauty BeachPlease Lip + Cheek Cream Blush ($20): While it’s not quite as balmy as Miracle Balm, this multipurpose cream also doubles as lip or cheek color.
 It’s shimmer-free, but the creamy texture keeps it looking glowy on the skin.

 Jones Road Miracle Balm is such a unique, multipurpose product that it’s hard to find a reason you shouldn’t try it (other than the price, of course).
 It not only hydrates and protects skin, but the tinted shades add glowy, beautiful color wherever you apply it.